Lesley Manville: Personal life

-Manville's first boyfriend was actor and former Blue Peter presenter Peter Duncan whom she met at stage school while attending Italia Conti.
+Manville's first boyfriend was actor and former Blue Peter presenter Peter Duncan, whom she met at stage school while attending Italia Conti.

 Her first husband was actor Gary Oldman.
 The pair split in 1989, three months after their son, Alfie (b.
 1988), was born.
-Her second marriage was to actor Joe Dixon.
+Her second marriage was to actor Joe Dixon, whom she divorced in 2004.
 In 2007, Manville was living with her son in East Grinstead, West Sussex.
+Since 2019 Manville has lived on her own in west London.

 Manville's sister Brenda, nine years her senior, died of a brain tumour.
 Her sister's husband and two daughters died of Huntington's disease.

 In 2020, she delivered a monologue for the Equity Benevolent Fund to support fellow actors during the COVID-19 pandemic.

 Manville was appointed Officer of the Order of the British Empire (OBE) in the 2015 Birthday Honours for services to drama, and promoted to Commander of the Order of the British Empire (CBE) in the 2021 New Year Honours for services to drama and charity.

-In February 2024, she was the guest on BBC Radio 4's Desert Island Discs, where her choices included "Over the Rainbow" recorded by Eva Cassidy, "You Don't Have to Say You Love Me" recorded by Dusty Springfield and "Make You Feel My Love" recorded by Adele.
+In February 2024, she was the guest on BBC Radio 4's Desert Island Discs, selecting "Over the Rainbow" recorded by Eva Cassidy, a botanical encyclopaedia and a bed with linen, duvet and pillows as her chosen favourite record, book and luxury item respectively.